Skip to main content

 Dr.-Ing.
 Jochen Fassnacht

-Through my work with Bosch being able to contribute to reconciling future mobility and necessary climate protection.
+Being able to contribute to reconciling future mobility and necessary climate protection through my work with Bosch.

 Dr.-Ing.
 Jochen Fassnacht

-My name is Jochen Fassnacht, and I’ve been working as a development engineer for Robert Bosch GmbH since 2002.
+I’ve been working as a development engineer for Robert Bosch GmbH since 2002.
 Right now, I am working as a senior expert on the development of new traction drive systems for electromobility.
-My area of responsibility includes developing new electric traction drive and control systems and integrating them into the vehicle, along with practically all of the aspects that this entails.
+My area of responsibility includes developing new electric traction drive and control systems and integrating them into the vehicle, along with practically every aspect this entails.

 Curriculum vitae